-Assuming that all impacts would be repaired immediately following construction, temporary impacts to sensitive soils are generally expected to be moderate and short term for each alternative.
+Assuming that all impacts would be repaired immediately following construction, impacts to sensitive soils are generally expected to be moderate and short term for each alternative.
 The greatest potential temporary impact to soils and geology from the C-HC Project is severe erosion.
 Soils with severe erosion potential are abundant throughout each alternative ROW, accounting for 49% (1,111 acres in Alternative 4) to 67% (1,352 acres in Alternative 2) of the overall ROW acreage.
 Steep slopes within the analysis area present very sensitive environments that can result in severe erosion in a relatively small (95 to 173 acres) portion of the project area.
 While the relative extent of impacts due to steep slopes are less than severe erosion alone (steep slopes likely include severe erosion potential), construction damages to steep slopes could have major environmental consequences if not repaired immediately.
-Other sensitive soil impacts, such as shallow and wet soils, are likely to be more localized and have moderate impacts.
-The C-HC Project includes environmental commitments and BMPs that are intended to minimize soil erosion and other impacts to soils from construction activities (see Table 3.1-4. in Section 3.1).
+Other sensitive soil impacts, such as compaction of shallow and wet soils, are likely to be moderate and more localized, and could be long term.
+The C-HC Project includes environmental commitments and BMPs that are intended to minimize soil erosion and other impacts to soils from construction activities (see Table 3.1-4 in Section 3.1).